wegnite/totrmeme.online/src/storage/README.md

 });
 ```

+## Important Limitations

+### s3mini Limitations

+Since this implementation uses `s3mini` for Cloudflare Workers compatibility, there are some limitations compared to the full AWS SDK:

+- **No Presigned URLs**: s3mini doesn't support presigned URLs.
+All browser uploads must go through your API server.
+- **Endpoint Configuration**: The bucket name is included in the endpoint URL configuration.
+- **Manual URL Construction**: File URLs are constructed manually rather than using AWS SDK's getSignedUrl.

 ## API Reference

-### Main Functions
+### Server-Side Functions

+For server-side usage (in API routes, server actions, etc.):

 - `uploadFile(file, filename, contentType, folder?)`: Upload a file to storage
 - `deleteFile(key)`: Delete a file from storage

-- `getPresignedUploadUrl(filename, contentType, folder?, expiresIn?)`: Generate a pre-signed URL
+### Client-Side Functions

+For client-side usage (in React components with 'use client'):

-- `uploadFileFromBrowser(file, folder?)`: Upload a file from the browser
+- `uploadFileFromBrowser(file, folder?)`: Upload a file from the browser (via API)

+**Note**: Import client-side functions from `@/storage/client` to avoid Node.js module conflicts in the browser.

 ### Provider Interface